zacwong2151/tp/docs/UserGuide.md

   * eaddv
   * eremovev
   * eaddm
-* Only commands that changed the current history stack can be undone (iVolunteer does not remember commands that were executed in the previous run of the app)
+* Only commands that changed the current history stack can be undone (iVolunteer does not remember commands that were executed in the previous run of the app).

 ### Redo a Command: `redo`

 Redoes the undo command.

+Format: `redo`

+Restrictions:
-Only can be executed after an undo command is executed.
-This command can be thought of as an 'undo' command that can only undo a `undo` command
+* Only can be executed after an undo command is executed.
+* This command can be thought of as an 'undo' command that can only undo a `undo` command.